 What is Weight Loss Surgery?

-Weight loss surgery, also known as Bariatric Surgery, is surgery specifically for the purpose of weight loss in patients with severe obesity.
+Weight loss surgery, also known as bariatric or metabolic Surgery, is surgery specifically to support weight loss in patients with severe obesity.

-It can produce significant weight loss and give improvements in conditions including type 2 diabetes, obstructive sleep apnoea, high blood pressure, high cholesterol, non-alcoholic fatty liver disease as well as joint disorders.
+It can support significant weight loss and help improve weight related conditions including type 2 diabetes, obstructive sleep apnoea, high blood pressure, high cholesterol, non-alcoholic fatty liver disease and joint disorders.

-If patients would like to be considered for NHS funded weight loss surgery, they must first engage in a Tier 3 specialist obesity service (such as LSOS).
-Patients must demonstrate that they can make and maintain lifestyle changes to prevent further weight gain, and ideally achieve a minimum of a 5% loss before a referral can be considered.
+To demonstrate that patients can make and maintain lifestyle changes we aim to achieve a minimum of a 5% loss before a referral for surgery can be considered.
 If a patient’s weight is still increasing a referral will not be made as this suggests they are having difficulties committing to the required changes.

 Weight Loss Surgery Information Sessions

-Once you are under the Weight Management care, we offer a group education session for anyone who may be interested in weight loss surgery.
+Once you are under the weight management service, we offer an introduction to weight loss surgery education session for anyone who may be interested in weight loss surgery.
 This session will give you accurate and up to date information about the different types of NHS-funded weight loss surgery that maybe be considered.
 It will also explain some of the dietary and lifestyle changes that are needed before a referral can be considered.
 The aim of this is to give patients the best information possible so that they can make an informed decision as to whether this is the treatment they may wish to consider.

-Please click on the attachment below for a summary handout about weight loss surgery.
+For further information click on the attachment below for a summary handout about weight loss surgery.
 The following websites can also give you more information;